Alex & Coya's journey

 The thought arrived unexpectedly, but the feeling was immediate.

-Travelling with a friend, the pair had crossed the historic saddle before linking up with a local rider to explore our mountain bike network.
+Travelling with a friend, the pair had crossed the historic saddle before linking up with a local rider to explore our mountain bike trails.

 By the end of the trip, her friend had reached the same conclusion.